sjoerger/ble-plugin-bridge/README.md

 ### BLE Scanner Plugin

 A utility plugin that scans for nearby BLE devices and publishes results to MQTT.
+This is not needed for anything else to function, but was added as a proof of concept for supporting multiple BLE connected plugins and might be useful, so I left it in.

 #### Use Cases